deepopo/CENALP/README.md

 We provide a toy dataset, which is named 'bigtoy'.
 If you want to evaluate other datasets, please ensure that ground truth alignments and the edges for two networks are necessary.

 ### Example
-In order to run *CENLAP*, you can execute *demo.py* directly or execute the following command in ./src/:
+In order to run *CENALP*, you can execute *demo.py* directly or execute the following command in ./src/:
 ``python demo.py``
-To modify the parameters, you can run:
+To modify some of the parameters, you can run the code like this:
 ``python demo.py --filename bigtoy --align_train_prop 0.0 --q 0.5``
 You can check out the other options:
 ``python demo.py --help``